lvgl/lvgl/docs/details/widgets/lottie.rst

 Lottie animation.
 By default it is running infinitely at 60FPS however the LVGL animation can be freely adjusted.

 .. _lv_lottie_events:

 Events
 ******

-No special events are sent by the Lottie widget.
+No *Keys* are processed by Lottie Widgets.

+.. admonition::  Further Reading

+    :ref:`lv_obj_events` are emitted by all Widgets.

     Learn more about :ref:`events`.

 .. _lv_lottie_keys:

 Keys
 ****

-No keys are processed by the Lottie widget
+No keys are processed by Lottie Widgets.

+.. admonition::  Further Reading

     Learn more about :ref:`indev_keys`.

 .. _lv_lottie_example: